 First aid kit in your car can not compare with those onboard the airplanes

 Probably no one will be surprised to learn that the cabin crew serving your flight consists of real first-aid experts – in all likelihood, even better than you.
 But there usually is much more basic medicines stored onboard than one can expect.
 From a wide range of painkillers to even antacids in case you will need to quench your lingering airport heartburn – or acid reflux.
-And if you ever get hurt during mid-aisle accident or severe turbulence, flight attendants are also really good at making ice packs for injuries.
+And if you ever get hurt during a mid-aisle accident or severe turbulence, flight attendants are also really good at making ice packs for injuries.
 You’ll be surprised how good.

 Short-term babysitting is usually included in your ticket price

-No airline will ever try to deny that passengers travelling with small children need to use the lavatory – no less than others.
+No airline will ever try to deny that passengers traveling with small children need to use the lavatory – no less than others.
 Luckily, most flight attendants are more than happy to assist parents in need when such situations occur.
 That also applies when – especially on a longer flight – a parent, holding a baby on their lap needs to stretch his or her legs at least for a short period of time.
-A former flight attendant Beth Blair once stated, that watching children was one of her favourite things to do during the whole flight, adding that “For safety reasons, most airlines ask flight attendants to sit in the aisle passenger seat so they’re not standing and holding a baby.”
+A former flight attendant Beth Blair once stated, that watching children was one of her favorite things to do during the whole flight, adding that “For safety reasons, most airlines ask flight attendants to sit in the aisle passenger seat so they’re not standing and holding a baby.”

 Pilots can not share their meals with each other

-It is quite a wide-known fact now that on most longer flights pilot and co-pilot are served different meals in case one of them would experience any kind of food poisoning.
+It is quite a wide-known fact now that on most longer flights pilots and co-pilot are served different meals in case one of them would experience any kind of food poisoning.
 That way the other would still be able to safely operate the aircraft.
-What is more, these rules often state that a pilot can not even give co-pilot a bite of their snack to taste – and vise versa.
-And while a lot of major airlines in fact, take security seriously and do really follow this guideline, some air carriers find it impossible to string along with it – mainly due to operational reasons.
+What is more, these rules often state that a pilot can not even give co-pilot a bite of their snack to taste – and vise Versa.
+And while a lot of major airlines, in fact, take security seriously and do really follow this guideline, some air carriers find it impossible to string along with it – mainly due to operational reasons.
 United Airlines captain Laura Russo once stated that while such precept is an obviously clever idea, “meals between pilots are often identical, and there is no stipulation otherwise.”

 After asking you to turn the flight mode on, the flight attendant will still use his phone

 There is more than one reason for not using your phone during the flight.
-While the primary cause for the mobile phone ban onboard obviously relates to security concerns, it is well known that no small personal electronic device can do any significant harm to the sophisticated plane communication equipment or whichever onboard hardware can react inappropriate to electromagnetic effects all of us experience on the ground.
+While the primary cause for the mobile phone ban onboard obviously relates to security concerns, it is well known that no small personal electronic device can do any significant harm to the sophisticated plane communication equipment or whichever onboard hardware can react inappropriately to electromagnetic effects all of us experience on the ground.

-That’s why nowadays air travellers are complaining about the ban louder and louder, stating that it’s basically just the way airlines are trying to earn more from paid onboard services like in-flight wi-fi or other means of communication for use of which air carrier charges you five to twenty percent above you ticket price – or sometimes even more.
+That’s why nowadays air travelers are complaining about the ban louder and louder, stating that it’s basically just the way airlines are trying to earn more from paid onboard services like in-flight wi-fi or other means of communication for use of which air carrier charges you five to twenty percent above you ticket price – or sometimes even more.
 And it’s another reason for such dissatisfied passengers to grumble at the flight attendants who continue texting after telling the whole cabin to ‘turn on flight mode now’ – because, yes, they usually are not obliged to do the same.

 You can get the compensation up to €600 for a delayed, cancelled or overbooked flight

 But there is still one more thing that airlines sometimes won’t tell you about.
-When you experience a disruption in your journey due to flight delay, cancellation or overbooking, the air carrier is obliged to provide you assistance along with a clear statement of your rights – including the right to claim compensation for a flight disruption from airline.
+When you experience a disruption in your journey due to flight delay, cancellation or overbooking, the air carrier is obliged to provide you the assistance along with a clear statement of your rights – including the right to claim compensation for a flight disruption from the airline.
 Such air passenger rights and the obligations of airlines are set in EU law by Regulation (EC) No. 261/2004.
-It applies to all passengers who departed from any airport within the EU or arrived to the EU with an airline registered in the European Union.
+It applies to all passengers who departed from any airport within the EU or arrived in the EU with an airline registered in the European Union.

 The document details the rules on flight compensation and assistance to passengers in the event of denied boarding, cancellation or lengthy delays.
 The compensation for a disrupted flight ranges from €250 to €600 per passenger.
 The amount depends on the flight distance – the longer the distance, the higher the compensation amount.
 The shorter flights which do not exceed a distance of 1500 km are worth €250 while those ranging from 1500 km to 3500 km are the subject of compensation in the amount of €400.
 And if the flight distance was over 3500 km in length, the compensation can be up to €600.

-So if you recently experienced a flight delay, cancellation or overbooking, contact flight compensation company Skycop, which is dedicated to help every passenger who faced a flight disruption get the compensation they deserve.
+So if you recently experienced a flight delay, cancellation or overbooking, contact flight compensation company Skycop, which is dedicated to helping every passenger who faced a flight disruption get the compensation they deserve.
 Fill our claim form now to find out if your flight is eligible for compensation – it’s completely free.